13 Effective Ways to Quit Sugar

 7. Watch out sugar substitutes

-This includes ‘healthy sugar’ too, such as honey, agave syrup, maple syrup, coconut sugar, xylitol and molasses.
+This includes ‘healthy sugar’ too, such as honey, maple syrup, or molasses.
 They may contain more nutrients than the refined white stuff, but unfortunately, sugar is sugar, and once it is in your body, it turns into what?
 You said it – sugar.
 Using stevia leaves is the best option, although some people don’t like the taste of it.

 8. Watch out dried fruit